Please note: This year we are pleased to offer a reduced residency application fee of $10.00 in consideration of the economic hardships writers face.

 Residency durations are comprised of either two weeks or one month.

-Residency Type II: This residency is free of charge, aside from the $20.00 application fee.
-Duration of this residency may be for two weeks or one month, determined by the review process.
+Both these residencies are free of charge, aside from the $10.00 application fee.
+Duration of these residencies may be for either two weeks or one month, to be determined by the review process and applicants' needs.

 The Eyrie is a fourth floor dwelling.
 You must be able to climb three flights of stairs, and to open and close two weighty front doors at street level.
 Regrettably, no wheelchair access is available; the building lacks an elevator.